 - Not recommended to take them out for walks without a leash, as they may run away or go after other small animals.

-- Before adopting a Siberian Husky, be sure that you will be capable of taking good care of this beautiful breed because they mean a lot of trouble for new and inexperienced owners.
+- Before adopting them, be sure that you will be capable of taking good care of this beautiful breed because they mean a lot of trouble for new and inexperienced owners.
 They can turn out as highly disobedient dogs that may either run away or get injured.

 - Always buy a puppy from noted breeders who test for possible inherited genetic diseases!